open-crosspost/open-crosspost-proxy-service/examples/README.md

 ## Examples

-### JavaScript Example
+### JavaScript Examples

-See [unified-tweet-examples.js](./unified-tweet-examples.js) for complete JavaScript examples.
+See [updated-api-examples.js](./updated-api-examples.js) for complete JavaScript examples of using the enhanced API.

 ### TypeScript Test File

-For a complete test suite demonstrating all features of the unified API, see [test-unified-api.ts](./test-unified-api.ts).
+For a complete test suite demonstrating all features of the enhanced API, see [test-unified-api.ts](./test-unified-api.ts).
 This file includes examples of:

 - Posting simple tweets
 - Creating threads